scipy/scipy/doc/source/tutorial/optimize.rst

 The result states that our problem is infeasible, meaning that there is no solution vector that satisfies all the constraints.
 That doesn't necessarily mean we did anything wrong; some problems truly are infeasible.
-Suppose, however, that we decided that our bound constraint on :math:x_1 were too tight and that it could be loosened to :math:0 \leq x_1 \leq 6\\.
+Suppose, however, that we were to decide that our bound constraint on :math:`x_1` was too tight and that it could be loosened to :math:0 \leq x_1 \leq 6\\.
 After adjusting our code x1_bounds = (0, 6) to reflect the change and executing it again:

 ::